 In many bicycle accident cases, damages are the only contested issue.
 This means that the at-fault party does not contest liability for the injuries the victim sustained, but does contest the amount of compensation that the victim seeks.
 Therefore, keep extremely detailed notes about the way your injuries hurt you on a daily basis, recording any pain, depression, sleeplessness, or anxiety; any social events your injuries force you to skip; or an inability to perform everyday tasks.

-Call a lawyer as soon as you can.
-Finally, retain an attorney as soon as possible after a bicycle accident injures you.
+Finally, retain an experienced Indianapolis injury attorney as soon as possible after a bicycle accident injures you.
 In some cases, you may need to gather evidence to prove someone else’s liability for your accident, and any delay in starting an investigation has the potential to result in the loss or destruction of evidence critical to your case.
 For example, memories fade, governments repair road hazards, and surveillance footage gets deleted.
 Consequently, the sooner you retain an attorney, the better chance you have of obtaining evidence favorable to your case.

 Even in cases where the at-fault party or insurance company does not contest liability (which means you need not collect evidence regarding the accident), hire a lawyer to represent you.
 As a victim, you can say or do things that could hurt your ability to recover compensation.
 An attorney will help you conduct yourself in ways that will protect your rights.
 Your attorney will also communicate with the insurance company for you, making sure that you do not say anything that could constitute an admission of fault for your accident.

 Many accident victims worry about the costs associated with retaining an attorney.
 Because we use a contingency fee agreement in all of our personal injury cases, you will only pay a percentage of the compensation Ms. Fountain obtains on your behalf—if you recover nothing, you owe nothing for the legal representation we provided.
 In addition, because we offer free consultations, you pay no up-front costs for reviewing the facts of your case with a lawyer.